 There’s a lot of controversy about the value of encouraging children to play competitive amateur sports.
 For some of us, that this is even a subject for debate is counter-intuitive and not a little bizarre.
 Sports build character.
 It’s axiomatic.
-But there is healthy competition, which enriches the lives and development of children, and unhealthy, win-at-all-costs competition.
+But there is healthy competition, which enriches the lives and development of children, and unhealthy, win trophies at all costs competition.
 How do we encourage and support the former, while avoiding the unfortunate consequences of the latter?

 This week, we’ll take a look at what to avoid and what to encourage in kids’ healthy competitive sports.
 The answer to competition’s dark side- the win-at-all-costs, hate your enemy extremes- is not to abandon competition altogether, but to find and support what’s best in the game.

 Then, we’ll identify the key element of keeping sports clean and look into ways to leverage modern technology to encourage, rather than discourage, athletics and competition.

 Having a healthy, physical outlet for our kids has never been more important.
 Stick around for a week of discussion and advice around the theme of encouraging healthy competitive sports for kids.